JPBradley3/TeX-to-MarkDown.github.io/README.md

 \item **Self-Contained:** All necessary HTML structure, CSS styling (including responsive design and themes), and JavaScript logic are embedded within the single `index.html` file.
 \end{itemize}

+## Installation

+This LaTeX to Markdown converter is provided as a single, self-contained HTML file (`index.html`).
+No complex installation or server setup is required.
+Follow these simple steps:

+1. **Obtain the File:**

+Download or save the `index.html` file to your local computer.
+Choose a location you can easily access, such as your Desktop or Documents folder.
+2. **Locate the File:**

+Open your computer's file explorer (e.g., Windows File Explorer, macOS Finder).
+Navigate to the folder where you saved `index.html`.
+3. **Open in Browser:** Choose one of the following methods:

+- **Method A (Easiest):** Double-click the `index.html` file.
+It should automatically open in your default web browser.

+- **Method B (Alternative):**

+That's it!
+The converter tool will load in your browser, and you can start using it immediately.
+No internet connection is needed after the page has loaded.

 ## Usage

-To use the LaTeX to Markdown converter:
+To use the LaTeX to Markdown converter after opening it:

-1. Save the `index.html` file to your local machine.
-2. Open the `index.html` file using a modern web browser (e.g., Google Chrome, Mozilla Firefox, Microsoft Edge, Safari).
-No internet connection is required after loading the file.
-3. Paste your LaTeX code into the "LaTeX Input" text area on the left.
+1. Paste your LaTeX code into the "LaTeX Input" text area on the left.
-4. Click the **Convert** button.
+2. Click the **Convert** button.
-5. The converted Markdown will appear in the "Markdown Output" text area on the right.
+3. The converted Markdown will appear in the "Markdown Output" text area on the right.
 If an error occurs, a message will be shown here.
 Check the browser's developer console for more details if needed.
-6. Click the **Copy** button to copy the Markdown output to your clipboard.
+4. Click the **Copy** button to copy the Markdown output to your clipboard.
-7. Use the **Clear** button to start a new conversion.
+5. Use the **Clear** button to start a new conversion.
-8. Use the **Toggle Theme** button to change the appearance.
+6. Use the **Toggle Theme** button to change the appearance.

 ## Dependencies